Five creepy crafts for Halloween

 Will you be decorating your house this Halloween?

-Please note: I am part of the Baker Ross blogger ne2rk and was sent these items to review.
+Please note: I am part of the Baker Ross blogger network and was sent these items to review.
 This did not affect what I thought about them.